 That sounds great, but what if you have __________ (fill in the blank: high arches, flat feet, pronation, weak ankles, etc)?
 Well, I would ask you this question: why would you be born with feet you couldn’t use as is?
 What do you do for arch support?
 Use your arches.
 What do you do for ankle support?
 Use your ankles.

 I have high arches myself (my footprint in the sand is two unconnected imprints) and have not had a single problem.
 Two days after my track workout (complete with sprinting) my arches were killing me.
 And then a strange realization – was this the first time in my life I’d ever felt the need to stretch my arches?
 It was.
-The next day I felt fine – and my feet were stronger than ever before.
+The next day I felt fine – and my feet were stronger than ever before, so they were perfect for walking and hiking and they felt as good as the best hiking shoes you can find online.

 The best part is that my occasional lower back pain is gone.
 Heels on our shoes push our hips forward, arching our lower back.
 This doesn’t happen with my VFFs.
 Why are we wearing footwear that is bad for our posture and makes our feet weaker?
 Pretty crazy when you think about it!